jbroadway/analytics/README.md

 the old code will be hard-coded in the compiled templates, so you'll need to recompile the layout templates.
 The [Assetic app](http://github.com/jbroadway/assetic) has a handy button to do this in a single click.

-## Future

-* Integrate Analytics API to make stats visible from within the CMS